taldatech/soft-intro-vae-pytorch/soft_intro_vae_bootstrap/README.md

 # soft-intro-vae-pytorch-images-bootstrap

 Implementation of Soft-IntroVAE for image data, using "bootstrapping".
+This version was not used in the paper.

 A step-by-step tutorial can be found in [Soft-IntroVAE Jupyter Notebook Tutorials](https://github.com/taldatech/soft-intro-vae-pytorch/tree/main/soft_intro_vae_tutorial).